mattjennings/vite-plugin-excalibur-resources/README.md

 ## Aseprite / Tiled

 I've provided optional loaders for Aseprite and Tiled.
-You can import and add them to a [custom loader])(#custom-resource-loader).
+You can import and add them to a [custom loader](#custom-resource-loader).

 ```ts
 // src/loaders.ts